dvdmtw98/notes/notes-vault/blockchain/bitcoin/addresses/bitcoin-address.md

 If P1 is point at infinity then P1 + P2 = P2
 If P2 is point at infinity then P1 + P2 = P1

 If P is a point on the curve, if k is a whole number then, kP = P + P + P … (k times)
+k is sometimes also confusingly referred to as Exponent

 #### Public Key